Transcribed jazz trombone solos

 Solos by trombone masters

-If you, like me, tend to be a little bit lazy once in a while, I have dusted off the Internet and found some great solo transcriptions out there for you.
+If you, like me, tend to be a little bit lazy, I have dusted off the Internet and found some great solo transcriptions for you.
 Laziness is good, especially if it means grabbing your horn within a few seconds.

 J.J Johnson: I Love You